open-organization/open-org-definition/open_org_maturity_model.md

 - Working groups and cross-functional teams often include the same faces and skill sets

 - Teams infrequently revisit the outcomes of their collaborations

+- People and teams resist efforts to collaborate as "too hard," "not in scope" or other blocking reason

 ### Level 2